jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/fourth-month/MinutesForMeetingForWorshipForBusiness.md

         Meeting House Committee was accepted.

-    5. First Day School
+    5. First Day School - No report

-    6. Peace and Social Concerns Committee
+    6. Peace and Social Concerns Committee - No report

-    7. Library
+    7. Library - No report

 4. Old Business